izadworny/cppTango/CONTRIBUTING.md

 - Start hacking
 - Create a pull request with your changes

-Your fixes should always be based on the default branch `tango-9-lts`.
+Your fixes should always be based on the default branch `main`.
 Only after accepting a PR against that branch, we can start integrating a fix for the current stable version in the `9.3-backports` branch.